Now it is time to get amongst the real Australia

 Just thirty minutes’ drive you will find yourself on the Adelaide Coast home to a fearsome yet somehow inviting stretch of coast that forms the east end of the Great Australian Bite.

-Glenelg Beach is the most popular of the beach haunts for locals and travellers alike and offers a relaxing day at the beach mixed with nice beachfront cafes that turns into a cruisy nightlife scene after dark.
+Glenelg Beach is the most popular of the beach haunts for locals and travellers alike and offers a relaxing day at the beach mixed with charming beachfront cafes that turns into a cruisy nightlife scene after dark.

 Nearby is Henley beach a popular retreat, full with cafes and ice cream parlours that go well with a dip in the water and lazing on the sand.